 The inspector will likely conduct a sampling of airborne mold.
 Airborne spores are present everywhere but a professional sampling and analysis will determine if there is a potential problem in your home.
 Whether there is a problem or not the inspector will conclude their investigation with a written report.
 The report will include recommendations on how to improve moisture control and information to provide to a mold remediation company if they are required.
 A good report can be helpful documentation when you put your house on the market for sale.

 Finally, mold inspectors will provide a written report with recommendations based on industry standards that you can take to a separate mold remediation company … or, if you’re lucky, you’ll receive a clean bill of health that you can take to the bank when the time comes to put your home on the market.

 Some of the methods mold inspectors use include:

-• Visual Inspection of the building for evidence of moisture intrusion and visible signs of mold growth.
+• Visual Inspection for signs of mold or moisture intrusion.

-• Viable Laboratory Testing (living mould spores) by drawing air into a petri dish with an agar solution that will grow active mold spores.
+• Viable Laboratory Testing is testing for living mold spores done by pulling air into a petri dish in order to capture and grow mold spores.

-• Non-Viable Sampling (dead mold spores) by drawing air into a spore trap which will identify dead or killed mold spores
+• Non-Viable Sampling is testing for dead mold spores by drawing air into a spore trap which will identify type and concentration of spores.